DWL-stu/PINGPONG/README.md

 ## Introduce

-### Advantage of PINGPONG

 Do you know metasploit?
 PINGPONG is a framework like this.The difference is: You will be able to use PINGPONG, if you can read English!
 PINGPONG framework is simpler to use because the only thing you need to do is to type a number in the menu to choose the usage instead of command.
+### Advantage of PINGPONG
+· Very easy to use
+· Simpler programming
 ### Shortcomings
-But it also has some shortcomings......because it is developed by one person, it is much weaker then metasploit.
-There will be many Grammer mistakes in this program.If you find it, ignore it plz!
-XD
+· Only windows
+· Huge payload
+· Less features
+· bugs
+· Grammar and spelling mistakes(XD)
 ## Dependings
   __All the Dependings below must be installed before using PINGPONG__
     pyinstaller 5.6.2